The Complete Guide to Bonding Plastic

 In total, there are eight recycling codes for plastic.
 These codes indicate the exact material the product is made of.
 Items stamped with a 1 are made from Polyethylene Terephthalate (PET), while 2 means High-Density Polyethylene (HDPE).
 3 is used for Polyvinyl Chloride (PVC), 4 means Low-Density Polyethylene (LDPE), 5 represents Polypropylene (PP), 6 is for Polystyrene (PS), 7 indicates other plastics, and 9 is used to represent acrylonitrile butadiene styrene (ABS).

 Once you know what kind of plastic you are dealing with, you need to choose the adhesive best suited for the material.
 Plastics in categories 1, 2, 4, and 5 are very difficult to glue.
-Look for an adhesive labeled for polyethylene or polypropylene.
+Look for an adhesive for polyethylene or polypropylene.
 However, certain items in category 1 may prove impossible to glue.

 Category 3, PVC, is most commonly used in plumbing.
 For gluing PVC, there is a two-part primer and PVC solvent cement commonly available in most hardware or home improvement stores.